Speaking of HealthSmart decisions improve your winter healthFebruary 23, 2024

 Left untreated, a sarcoma can spread through the soft tissues of the body.

-Dr. Okuno is the medical chair of oncology for Mayo Clinic Health System in northwest Wisconsin and also practices at Mayo Clinic’s Rochester, Minnesota, campus.
-He also is a world-renowned expert in sarcoma and just one member of Nick’s coordinated care team, which includes oncologists, radiation oncologists, surgeons and many more, according to Kaye Holt, a nurse practitioner in Oncology at Mayo Clinic Health System in Eau Claire.
+Dr. Okuno is the medical chair of oncology for Mayo Clinic Health System and also practices at Mayo Clinic’s Rochester, Minnesota, campus.
+He also is a world-renowned expert in sarcoma and just one member of Nick’s coordinated care team, which includes oncologists, radiation oncologists, surgeons and many more, according to Kaye Sturz, a nurse practitioner in Oncology at Mayo Clinic Health System in Eau Claire.

 “We have the cancer guide, the social worker who can help with those financial issues and emotional issues,” Kaye says.
 “We have the chaplain.
 We have a nutritionist, so we are very lucky to have all of those services right here in Eau Claire.”

 Following the initial diagnosis, Nick underwent six rounds of chemotherapy and 25 radiation treatments in Eau Claire.
-After that, he went back to Rochester, where Peter Rose, M.D., an orthopedic oncologist, performed surgery to remove the tumor.
+After that, he went back to Rochester, where an orthopedic oncologist performed surgery to remove the tumor.

 While the experience was grueling, Nick’s arm was spared from amputation, and he was grateful to receive the majority of his treatments close to his home.

 “Everything just didn’t taste good,” Nick says of the side effects of his treatments.
 “I thought it just tasted like eating cardboard for the most part.”
 Nick says that even water tasted bad.